-Unilever implements a complex marketing mix that considers product differences and variations among markets around the world.
-A firm’s marketing mix or 4Ps (Product, Place, Promotion & Price) reflects the combination of business strategies designed to capture the target market.
+Unilever’s marketing mix considers product differences and variations among markets around the world.
+This marketing mix or 4P (Product, Place, Promotion & Price) reflects the combination of business strategies designed to capture the target market.
 In Unilever’s marketing mix, the product element and place element are most significant.
 Still, the promotion element and price element ensure the company’s profitability.
-As a leading firm in the consumer goods industry, Unilever must maintain a marketing mix that addresses competition and other challenges in the global market.
+As a major player in the consumer goods industry, the company maintains a marketing mix that addresses competition and other challenges.
+The Five Forces analysis of Unilever shows that competitors, such as PepsiCo and Procter & Gamble (P&G), exert strong competitive pressure in the global consumer goods market.
+To grow the business, Unilever’s marketing strategy and 4P need to overcome this competitive pressure.

-Unilever’s marketing mix (4Ps) involves a diversity of products and markets, which dictate differences in pricing.
+Unilever’s marketing mix (4Ps) involves diverse products and markets, which dictate differences in pricing.
 Considering the scale of its consumer goods business, the company has a complex approach to its marketing mix.
+This marketing mix and the related marketing strategy support customer-focused and industry leadership goals based on Unilever’s mission statement and vision statement.

-Unilever expands its consumer goods business through the years, resulting in a broadening product mix currently composed of over 400 brands.
+Unilever expands its consumer goods business through the years and broadens its product mix, which is currently composed of over 400 brands.
 This section of the marketing mix identifies the company’s outputs, collectively known as the product mix.
 Unilever has a wide variety of products under the following categories:

 - Foods